Gianluigi Buffon: Politics

 Prior to the 2013 Italian general election, Buffon publicly endorsed the prime minister at the time, Mario Monti.
 Buffon was one of over 80 Italian celebrities to sign a petition in favour of the 2016 Italian constitutional referendum promoted by the Democratic Party under then prime minister Matteo Renzi.
 In 2021, Buffon described himself politically as an anarcho-conservative.
+In 2025, on the occasion of the radical right festival Atreju, Buffon praised Italian PM Giorgia Meloni, claiming that she represents the nation in the best way.